vllm-project/vllm/docs/source/quantization/auto_awq.rst

     # Create an LLM.
     llm = LLM(model="TheBloke/Llama-2-7b-Chat-AWQ", quantization="AWQ")
     # Generate texts from the prompts.
-The output is a list of RequestOutput objects
+The output is a list of CompletionRequestOutput objects
     # that contain the prompt, generated text, and other information.
     outputs = llm.generate(prompts, sampling_params)
     # Print the outputs.